Zelenskiy gives his first interview with Russian journalists: “This is not just a war. Everything is much worse”

 Therefore, when Russia says: it should be in the documents that you will not take Crimea by military means ...
 Yes, we will not take it by military means: sorry for the people, sorry for our people.
 Because people will go there and die.
 Yes, it's just a pity.
 You still haven't done anything in these ten years.
 What is done there in Crimea?
 Are hotels built like in Dubai, or what?
 What is brought there?
 What's in the Donbass?
 Arena open?
 They just pierced her with a shell, and she stands.
 And it's impossible to do that, you know?
 People came with a different ideology.

-I just don’t want to waste time on this, you don’t understand what’s going on with these flooded mines [in Donbass]… And no one can understand, except these people, who is there.
+I just don’t want to waste time on this, you don’t understand what’s going on with these flooded mines [in Donbass] … And no one can understand, except these people, who is there.
 And with these underground waters ...
 There is a catastrophe in general.
 Do you think Putin wants this Donbass?
 He will take all the money from the Russians in order to “put things in order” there ...

 When I became president, I began to study issues that I simply never knew in my life.
 And we were talking about the fact that we had mines, they are dragging money, and coal production is decreasing.
 And some miners need to be transferred from one mine to another.
 Somewhere coal mining worked, but somewhere it was necessary to close ...
 And these are all ghost towns.
 You can’t just take a mine and flood it, you can’t just blow it up like that – a catastrophe will begin.
 Social, humanitarian, ecological.
 And it's all there already.